K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 Thus, no internal data redistribution is required if a key based operator (like a join) is applied to

-the result KTable
+the result KTable.

-for a changelog stream works different to record stream filters
+Note that mapValues for a changelog stream works different to record stream filters, because records with null values (so-called tombstone records)

 have delete semantics.